The Dictators: 2020s

 On May 28, 2020, Andy Shernoff announced that the Dictators were reforming to record some new material and possibly play live, with a line-up comprising Shernoff on bass and vocals, Ross The Boss and Kempner on guitars and Albert Bouchard (formerly of Blue Öyster Cult) on drums.
 On January 8, 2021, Shernoff announced on Facebook that a new Dictators song and video would be released on January 15.
 On April 6 that year, the Dictators announced "Scott Kempner will be leaving the band due to health reasons."
 On October 18, the band announced that Keith Roth (David Johansen, Earl Slick, Cherie Currie, Cheetah Crome) would join the band on vocals and guitar.
 Kempner died from complications of dementia in a nursing home in Connecticut on November 29, 2023, at the age of 69.
 The Dictators released their sixth album The Dictators in September 2024.
+On February 9, 2026, Friedman announced that he had been diagnosed with amyotrophic lateral sclerosis.
+He died of the disease a month later, on March 26, at the age of 72.